oivoodoo/resume/resume.md

     -   As Ruby developer I was working on the Facebook applications and small projects similiar to groupon.com.
 Using Ruby on Rails, MySQL.
-    -   As SharePoint developer we were working in the really big team on the complext document oriented system based on Microsoft SharePont 2007.
+    -   As SharePoint developer we were working in the big team on the complex document oriented system based on Microsoft SharePont 2007.

 Education